-SINGAPORE, May 24, 2022 - (ACN Newswire) - An osteoporotic fracture occurs every three seconds worldwide.
-With more than 50 per cent of the world's hip fractures expected to occur in the Asia Pacific (AP) region over the next two decades, the Asia Pacific Consortium on Osteoporosis (APCO) launched a Bone Health QI Tool Kit on May 24, to promote quality improvement (QI) of osteoporosis care.
+TAIPEI, May 24 - (ACN Newswire) - An osteoporotic fracture occurs every three seconds worldwide.1 With more than 50 per cent of the world's hip fractures expected to occur in the Asia Pacific (AP) region over the next two decades, the Asia Pacific Consortium on Osteoporosis (APCO) has launched a Bone Health QI Tool Kit today (May 24, 2022), to promote quality improvement (QI) of osteoporosis care.

 The APCO Bone Health QI Tool Kit is based on seven selected standards from The APCO Framework that apply to the clinical setting.
 Implementation of the QI will be through iterative Plan-Do-Study-Act (PDSA) cycles.